 Just by cutting these out, you will begin to see the flab come off within 2 – 3 weeks.
 If you do have to have rice eat wild rice.
 If you must have pasta eat whole grain pasta and the same goes for bread.

 For potatoes, sweet potatoes actually have quite a bit of fiber which helps regulate blood sugar levels.
 And ideally, if you decide you must have one of these more starchy foods, have them approximately an hour after you workout out so the calories go mostly back to refueling your muscles instead of “storage for later” adipose tissue.

 Compound the other tips and it should come off even faster and you should begin to feel more energetic.

 Although this is probably not what you want to hear, keep in mind that it is debatable wether or not you can spot reduce fat without liposuction.
 Most experts agree that your body will simply lose fat all around (systemically) in whatever way it is predisposed to, rather than focus its fat loss in one area.

 For men, fat tends to accumulate primarily in the stomach area and woman often have fat accumulate in the buttocks and upper legs.

 Often times your body will begin to lose fat in these areas where the most is accumulated first and consequently you may not readily notice your fat knees and thighs shedding their flab until after these areas that have larger fat deposits have been trimmed.

 Stay Motivated With The Tricks The Pro’s Use

-A workout program that does not include weight training (aerobic, cycling, etc.) simply is not going to get the same amount of results as one that does include lifting weights.
+A workout program that does not include weight training (aerobic, cycling, etc.) is not going to get the same amount of results for fat knees as one that does include lifting weights.